Course Code: GES716

 Learn about IA problems, controlling IAQ, air pressure, pressurization, stack effect, psychometrics, air infiltration, vapor diffusion, condensation, and building security.

-Explore the HVAC system including its functions, air distribution mechanisms, how it controls contaminants, and outdoor air intake methods.
+Explore the HVAC system and its functions, including air distribution mechanisms, how it controls contaminants, and outdoor air intake methods.
 Cover filtration, air cleaners, and maintenance techniques.

 Understand how to measure ASHRAE 62.1 scope, and the various definitions and requirements of 62.1.
 Cover air speed, measurements, exposure guidelines, and more.